 - Time (decide when you want to fly)

 - Airlines (select them all or only pick 1; it’s up to you)

 - Connecting Airports and Layover Duration

 All of those features allow for maximum flexibility when planning your trip, which is the key thing to getting a cheap flight deal.

 The Vacationer Tip

 Don’t forget to leverage your credit card to save more money and earn points when booking flights.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
 If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.
-You can also use the CardMatch Tool to see what cards and offers you may already be prequalified for.

 Figure Out Your Destination